tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Readme.md

 ### [Glossary of Terms](./Glossary.md)

-Definitions of the terms you will be exposed to in the lab excercises.
+Definitions of the terms you will be exposed to in the lab exercises.

 ### [Exercise 1 - Define a Tag](./Exercise1-Tags.md)